Particular topics: company winding up TAAR: condition D

 “The circumstances referred to in subsection (5) include in particular the fact that Condition C is met.”

 S396B/404A (5) requires that regard is given “to all the circumstances”, whereas S396B/404A (6) states that the circumstances should be specifically considered in relation to the fact that Condition C is met.
-Consideration will therefore be given in particular to whether the tax advantage is a consequence of the winding-up and the continuing involvement with the same or a similar trade or activity.
+Consideration will therefore be given in particular to whether the tax advantage is a consequence of the winding-up and the continuing involvement with the carrying on of the same or a similar trade or activity.